CarpentryBoard and Batten Calculator

 2

-Use 1x8 boards with 1x2 battens for the classic look.
-Wider boards (1x10 or 1x12) create a more modern, farmhouse feel.
+Use 1x8 boards with 1x2 battens for a classic look.
+Wider boards create a calmer, more modern wall.

 3